andreaugusto/MusicBot/README.md

 # MusicBot

-`!whatismyid` will tell you your user ID!
+`!whatismyuserid` will tell you your user ID!

+`!whitelist` will whitelist people (and you if the server is new!) so they can play music

 `!play help` will summon a list of commands accepted by the bot!